WORKPLACE INVESTIGATIONS

 An employer should conduct a workplace investigation when there are allegations or concerns that require a fair and impartial review.
 Common situations that warrant an investigation include:

-• Bullying & Harassment Complaints: When an employee reports workplace bullying, harassment, or discrimination, an investigation under the formal procedures may be decided upon.
+- Bullying and Harassment Complaints: When an employee reports workplace bullying, harassment, or discrimination, an investigation under the formal procedures may be decided upon.

-• Grievances & Disputes: If there is a formal complaint about unfair treatment, conflicts between employees, or concerns about workplace conditions.
+- Grievances and Disputes: If there is a formal complaint about unfair treatment, interpersonal conflicts between employees, or concerns about workplace conditions.

 What legal framework governs workplace investigations in Ireland?